soyeb-salar/soyeb-salar-sspsgb-post-story-carousel/readme.txt

 == Description ==

-The **Post Story Carousel Gutenberg Block** plugin allows you to display a carousel of posts similar to social media "stories."
+The **Post Story Carousel Block** plugin allows you to display a carousel of posts similar to social media "stories."
 Each post is shown as a story card with a featured image, title, subtitle, and author avatar, with customizable settings for layout, font styles, spacing, and more.

 **Key Features:**